cnmodel/cnmodel/README.md

    1. Python 2.7.10 with numpy (1.11), scipy (0.19.0), lmfit (0.9.6), pyqt4 (4.11.4), and pyqtgraph (0.9.10).
-      An Anaconda install with the appropriate scientific packages works well. lmfit is best obtained via pip to install the latest versions.
-This package is not yet compatible with Python 3.x.
+      An Anaconda install with the appropriate scientific packages works well. lmfit is best obtained via pip to install the latest versions. *This package is not yet compatible with Python 3.x.*
    2. A Python-linked version of NEURON (www.neuron.yale.edu).
 The code has been tested with NEURON 7.3 and 7.4.
    3. A C compiler (gcc).
 Needed for compilation of mechanisms for NEURON.
    4. The Zilany et al (JASA 2014) auditory periphery model.
 This can be provided one of two ways:
-      1. The original MATLAB-based Zilany model; requires MATLAB 2011 or later.
-A C compiler will also be needed to build this model.
+      * The original MATLAB-based Zilany model; requires MATLAB 2011 or later.
+A C compiler will also be needed to build this model.The model should be placed in the directory "cnmodel/cnmodel/an_model/model", with the following components: ANmodel.m, complex.c, complex.h, complex.hpp, ffGn.m, fituaudiogram2.m, mexANmodel.m, model_IHC.c, model_Synapse.c, and the THRESHOLD_ALL_* files.
-      2. The Python-based cochlea model by Rudnicki and Hemmert (https://github.com/mrkrd/cochlea; can be installed via pip)
+      * The Python-based cochlea model by Rudnicki and Hemmert (https://github.com/mrkrd/cochlea; can be installed via pip).
    5. neuronvis (optional; available at https://github.com/campagnola/neuronvis or https://github.com/pbmanis/neuronvis).
       This provides 3D visualization for morphology.